Using LinkedIn For Business

 on an advertisement or a search-engine result link.
 The page will usually display content that is a logical extension of the advertisement or link, which is optimized to feature specific keywords or phrases for indexing by search.

 In Business to Business (B2B) contacts, landing pages are often the first interaction a company has with a sales lead.
-As a result, companies are placing greater importance on deploying good landing pages to improve their conversion rates.
+As a result, companies are placing greater importance on deploying a great landing page design to improve their conversion rates.

 While landing pages are used both in both Business to Consumer (B2C) and B2B interactions, there are significant differences in their application.